curv3d/curv/docs/Future_Work.rst

 Optimizing geometry compiler
   Generates optimized GLSL code for faster rendering.
+  Extends the subset of Curv that can be used to write distance functions.

 Optimized geometry pipeline
   Instead of generating a monolithic fragment shader,